Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/07-lists/page-01.md

 <div class="divider-heading"></div>

 Lists are a typical part of structured documents.
-Lists can be used to convey information like sets of instructions, elements in a set, definitions, and outlines.
+Lists convey information like sets of instructions, elements in a set, definitions, and outlines.

 The three types of lists structured in HTML are: